-Realtors, however, have their own definition, one that actually distinguishes a size.
-Realtors claim that mansions are houses that have at least 8,000 square feet of floor space.
-To put this in perspective, the average square footage of houses in each state is between 1,500 and 1,800.
-However, the average square footage of new homes built last year was over 2,500.
+Realtors, however, have their own definition, one that sets a minimum mansion size.
+Realtors claim that mansions are houses that have at least 7,000 square feet of floor space.
+To put this in perspective, the average square footage of houses in each state is between 1,600 and 2,000 sq ft.
+However, the average square footage of new homes built last year was over 2,700.

 Realtors do not use the term mansion when marketing houses unless the term has significance to the residence.
 Famous examples might include the Vanderbilt Mansion or the Ringling mansion.